dladams/dunececalib/doc/procedure.md

 These are pnfs locations.
 To get the xrootd location, replace the leading "/pnfs" with "xroot://fndca1.fnal.gov:1094/pnfs/fnal.gov".

+If jobs are to be run with duneproc, then these file lists should be stored in
+$HOME/data/dune/datasets or any subdirectory thereof and may contain logical file names (base name only), xrootd URLs or pnfs paths.

 ### 2. Area evaluation

 We begin by running lar jobs to evaluate the mean area for each channel at each DAC setting.